tpwres/teczki-polskiego-wrestlingu/content/a/ppw-championship.md

 **TOTAL:** 483 days.

-Mister Z had been the PpW Champion since the backyard era, however the available sources are inconsistent: the PpW Wiki [says](https://ppw-fandom.tpwres.pl/ppw-championship) that Mister Z won the title at the Neomania V Kick Off on 9.09.2017, but the [Neomania V entry](https://ppw-fandom.tpwres.pl/ppw-neomania-v) gives the date 25.09.2016.
+Mister Z had been the PpW Champion since the backyard era, however the available sources are inconsistent: the PpW Wiki's [championship entry](https://ppw-fandom.tpwres.pl/ppw-championship) states that Mister Z won the title at the Neomania V Kick Off on 9.09.2017, but the [Neomania V entry](https://ppw-fandom.tpwres.pl/ppw-neomania-v) gives a different date: 25.09.2016.
 Thus, the above title run only counts the days since the promotion went pro.

 ## Champion #2: Osamu